mukkelmaus/Flox/docs/README.md

 ### Authentication

-To use the OneTask API, you'll need to authenticate.
+To use the Floxari API, you'll need to authenticate.
 The API uses JWT (JSON Web Tokens) for authentication.
 Here's a quick overview of the authentication flow:

 1. Register a new user:
    ```